Reflections: Governor’s Young Entrepreneur Award

 Don’t ever get too comfortable.
 Do what scares you the most and you will always control fear!
 I’m wired to constantly push myself to raise the bar and do better.
 We should always want to tweak, push, learn and grow to become a better version of ourselves.
 I’m never in competition with others; I’m always in competition with myself to do and be the absolute best that I can.

 Never be afraid to ask for help!

 If my goal is to become a better dancer, I go to the best dancer in the room and ask them to share their expertise.
-When I’m around successful professionals, I like to ask questions.
-When I come across a mother I admire, or a couple that sets the bar for #relationshipgoals, I like to observe their traits so that I can learn from them.
+When I’m around successful professionals or people that I admire I like to ask them questions.
 Never be intimidated by the best, rather always be inspired by the best.

 Awards and accolades mean nothing if you are not truly happy down to the core.

 Up and Comers, Small Business of the Year, Business Woman of the Year; these are all great accomplishments.
-An award on the wall is a beautiful thing to celebrate but at the end of the day an award without inner peace, happiness, and strong personal relationships is nothing but plastic.
+An award is a beautiful thing to celebrate but at the end of the day an award without inner peace, happiness, and strong personal relationships is nothing but plastic.
 Put yourself and your passions for life first and see how that energy transfers to everyone you know.
-Success is a result of your happiness and passions and it seems more effortless and natural.
 I’ve learned this from my move to Austin and it’s been the greatest and most life-changing lesson to date.
 Life is all about balance.
 Make decisions that will make you happy.
 Work on yourself first and you’ll be able to provide more for those you love.

 Success is only beneficial if you can share it with others.